GabeScott/standard-works-vault/General Conference/2011 April - Testimony.md

 # Testimony

-*By Cecil O. Samuelson Jr. - Of the Seventy*
+By Elder Cecil O. Samuelson Jr. - *Of the Seventy*

 *Given in the April session of the 2011 General Conference*

+>*The fundamentals of gaining and retaining a testimony of the gospel of Jesus Christ are straightforward, clear, and within the capacity of every person.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/04/testimony?lang=eng)